 Best Budget: Eppicotispai Birchwood Pizza Peel

-This made-in-Italy birchwood peel is a great starter peel since it's broad at 15 inches wide and thinner than most wood peels.
-It features a beveled edge, which makes it lightweight and easier to slide back under pizza once it’s baked.
+This made-in-Italy birchwood peel is a great starter peel since it's broad at 15 inches wide and thinner than most wood peels, making it comfortably lightweight.
+It features a beveled edge, which makes it easier to slide back under a pizza once it’s baked.
 While it’s not dishwasher safe or as durable as some other options, it’s easy enough to hand wash.

 Best Wooden: TOSCANA A Picnic Time Brand Acacia Wood Pizza Peel